 Molecular mechanisms in immune cell differentiation and function (20 credits)

-This module will provide an in depth knowledge of the development of primary and secondary lymphoid structures, and how T and B cells differentiate within these environments.
+This module will provide an in depth knowledge of the development and function of primary and secondary lymphoid tissues, and how myeloid and lymphoid cells differentiate within these environments.
 Cutting-edge knowledge will also be developed in the activation and functional diversity of T and B cell responses, including the formation of germinal centres, T helper cell differentiation and regulatory T cell function.
 The cellular requirements, molecules and their associated signalling pathways, required for each of these processes will be covered.
 The module will contain a combination of face-to-face lectures integrated with a series of small group teaching sessions to provide further tuition and clarification of understanding.

 Module attendance required: Three weeks of lectures and small group tutorials.

 Module dates: 20 October – 17 November 2017

 - Examination (75%):

 Course work will consist of a written 1500 word summary document and oral presentation of a given research topic, bringing together information from a number of cutting-edge research publications.
 Length of presentation limited to 25 minutes with 5 minutes for questions.